cqse/teamscale-javascript-profiler/README.md

 - [Docker Image with the Teamscale Coverage Collector](https://hub.docker.com/r/cqse/teamscale-coverage-collector/tags/)
 - [Node Package of the Teamscale JavaScript Instrumenter](https://www.npmjs.com/package/@teamscale/javascript-instrumenter)

+## Releasing

+Whenever there is a tested version that should be released, the following steps should be performed on the main branch in a single comment:

+1. Increment the version of the affected packages in their `package.json` file—stick to Semantic Versioning.
+2. Update the changelog of the affected packages and move all changes from the section `Next Release` to a new version, e.g., `21.3.0`.
+4. Commit and push your changes.
+5. Create a GitHub Release tag with the same version number and the text from the changelog.

+All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) with the release binaries being uploaded to the GitHub Releases, NpmJs, and DockerHub.

+Only use official releases in production.

 ## Contributing

 We welcome any contributions to this project.
 Feel free to send us pull requests,